Skip to main content

 Which states have proposed legislation that would restrict practice?

-For more information, this FAQ guide goes into further detail on mobility, substantial equivalency, reciprocal licensure.
+For more information, this Substantially Equivalent FAQ guide provides additional details on mobility, substantial equivalency and reciprocal licensure.

 Further Updates